MohamedNourDerbeli/holbertonschool-low_level_programming/more_functions_nested_loops/README.md

 10. **`9-fizz_buzz.c`**
     - **Description:** A function that prints the numbers from 1 to 100.
 For multiples of three, print "Fizz" instead of the number, and for the multiples of five, print "Buzz."
 For numbers that are multiples of both three and five, print "FizzBuzz."
     - **Usage:** Include the function in your C program.

-## Contributing

-If you'd like to contribute or improve these functions, feel free to submit a pull request.
-Please follow our [Contributing Guidelines](CONTRIBUTING.md).

-## License

-This project is licensed under the [MIT License](LICENSE).